 By using in-depth marketing analytics of their brick-and-mortar activities, organizations can develop useful metrics about shopper foot traffic, demographics (including age and gender), the length of each shopper’s visit, time spent browsing before service, time spent waiting in line, and determine if shoppers are browsing or buying.
 With this information, store managers can anticipate work activities, optimize their staff levels, and assess employee performance.

 Marketing analytics can determine which items are more popular in the aisles and which displays garner the most attention.
 Perhaps of greater value is the software’s ability to evaluate merchandising layouts and floor plan performance using focal point analysis.

-Thanks to its context-aware automation capabilities, in-store marketing analytics software can automatically adapt digital signage content based on real-time events, such as weather conditions, product stocking levels, store traffic or even the viewer’s demographic profile.
+Thanks to its context-aware automation capabilities, in-store marketing analytics software can automatically adapt digital signage content based on real-time events, such as weather conditions, product stocking levels, store traffic, or even the viewer’s demographic profile.

 For example, weather alerts can be triggered in case of an imminent threat (like severe snowstorms or hurricanes).
-Businesses can even program their digital signage network to display ads for products related to these events and the software can also take into account a viewer’s age and gender to ensure the content shown is relevant to their needs.
+Businesses can even program their digital signage software to display ads for products related to these events and the software can also take into account a viewer’s age and gender to ensure the content shown is relevant to their needs.